mlswg/mls-protocol/draft-ietf-mls-protocol.md

 which is a group containing only itself.
 The creator then sends _Add_ proposals for each client in the initial set of members, followed by a _Commit_ message which incorporates all of the _Adds_ into the group state.
-Finally, the group creator generates a _Welcome_ message corresponding to the Commit and sends this directly to all the new members, who can use the information it contains to set up their own group state and derive a shared secret.
-Members exchange Commit messages for post-compromise security, to add new members, and to remove existing members.
+Finally, the group creator generates a _Welcome_ message corresponding to the _Commit_, and sends this directly to all the new members, who can use the information it contains to set up their own group state and derive a shared secret.
+Members exchange _Commit_ messages for post-compromise security, to add new members, and to remove existing members.
 These messages produce new shared secrets which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.

-The protocol algorithms we specify here follow.
+The protocol algorithms we specify here as follow.
 Each algorithm specifies both (i) how a client performs the operation and (ii) how other clients update their state based on it.